 The Thai province of Mae Hong Son lies in the country’s remote north-west region and is often referred to as the most pristine and culturally authentic area of Thailand.
-All districts within Mae Hong Son province share a common border with Myanmar, the two countries are separated by natural boundaries including but not limited to… Continue reading Part 1 – Mae Hong Son Loop (Northern Thailand).
+All districts within Mae Hong Son province share a common border with Myanmar, the two countries are separated by natural boundaries including but not limited to… Continue reading Part 1 – Mae Hong Son Motorbike Loop (Northern Thailand).
 Off to a Rocky Start…

 Some of you may have heard of a place known as the Tiger Temple, the infamous ‘wildlife sanctuary’ in Thailand’s Kanchanaburi province.
-The Tiger Temple on the surface seems like a perfect place to come face to face with one of the most majestic animals on the planet, maybe even give one a cuddle – I mean,… Continue reading Two Contrasting Views on the Ethics of Tigers in Captivity – my Experience at Tiger Kingdom in Chiang Mai, Thailand
+The Tiger Temple on the surface seems like a perfect place to come face to face with one of the most majestic animals on the planet, maybe even give one a cuddle – I mean,… Continue reading Two Contrasting Views on the Ethics of Tigers in Captivity – My Experience at Tiger Kingdom in Chiang Mai, Thailand

 Khao Yai National Park is located a few hours north east of Bangkok so it makes for an ideal scenic getaway if you are spending a some time around central Thailand.
 We travelled to Khao Yai from the ancient capital of Ayutthaya, you can see my post about Ayutthaya and how not to get scammed… Continue reading Khao Yai National Park, Thailand.